Employers' Guide to the Federal Work Study Program at UVM

 career goals, without displacing or replacing regular employees.

 The Federal Work Study Program is available for the academic year which runs from first day of classes to last day of exams in the spring semester.
 Students are eligible for the program based on financial need and are permitted to work up to 20 hours per week during school sessions or during any full week when classes are not in session.
-In the event a student depletes his or her award, the employer may either terminate the student employee or assume 100% of the hourly wage cost thereafter.
+Student may NOT earn more than half of their full academic year award in the Fall semester.
+An identical job must be created as a Student Employment for any over amount, which is going to be charged to the department.

 On-campus Employer Requirements to Participate